-On the successful completion of the course, students will be able to Design algorithms for the given problem specifications.
-CO1: Understand CO2: Write C programs for the designed algorithm specification.
+CO1: Design algorithms for the given problem specifications.
+Understand CO2: Write C programs for the designed algorithm specification.
 Apply CO3: Write C programs to implement linear data structures : Stack and Queue using arrays and linked list in an application Understand context.
 CO4: Implement Non linear data structures: Graph, Trees, Hashtable Apply in an application context CO5: Implement algorithms which use sorting, searching and/or Apply selection as sub-procedures.
 CO6: Assess the suitability of a data structure to solve a problem, Apply based on the time and space complexities of different operations on the data structure.